 Covid-19 Waiver Update

 Please note: The USDA has announced a waiver that allows for all children 18 years and younger to receive breakfasts and lunches for free.
-The waiver expires on 12/31/20 or when the program runs out of funds.
+The waiver expires at the end of the school year or when the program runs out of funds.
 Below you see the Covid -19 procedures.
 Currently, all meals are free.
 This includes students that are on campus, attending HAVA, homeschool, and cyber/charter schools.

-Please continue to apply for free and reduced lunches as you would each year so that there may be a seemless transition when the funds are depleted or Dec.
-31, 2020, which ever occurs first.
+Please continue to apply for free and reduced lunches as you would each year so that there may be a seemless transition next year.

 In addition: This USDA waiver allows for all community children 18 years and younger to receive free breakfasts and lunches.
 Please follow the same instruction as noted for Virtual/Homeschool students in the Covid-19 Covid Food Service Update below.

 Virtual Learning, Cyber School, and Home School Meal Pick-up at the Hamburg Area Middle School

 HAVA & Virtual Meal Pick-up

 Revised-Tuesday February 23, 2021-- 2 Breakfasts and 2 Lunches